This Healthy Sweet Potato Casserole is made with a brown sugar pecan topping and it will sweeten up any Thanksgiving table.

 Make it Vegan

-Looking to make this healthy sweet potato casserole recipe vegan?
+Looking to make this healthy sweet potato casserole recipe vegan and/or dairy-free?
 Here are some simple swaps for you:

-- Butter – use olive oil or coconut oil.
+- Butter – use coconut oil, vegan butter, or olive oil.

 Make it Gluten Free